David E. Finley Jr.: National Portrait Gallery

 Andrew Mellon had acquired a major collection of American portraits that he hoped would form the nucleus of a future National Portrait Gallery, but died before he could take any concrete steps in that direction.
 David Finley took up the cause and in 1956 when the federal government planned to demolish the Old Patent Office Building, one of Washington's oldest and most beautiful, for a parking garage, Finley as chairman of both the National Trust for Historic Preservation and the Fine Arts Commission, appealed to President Dwight D. Eisenhower, who saved it for the National Portrait Gallery.
 It took until 1968 before the building could house the Portrait Gallery and also the Smithsonian American Art Museum.
 Finley served on its Commission until his death, recommended its first director and with his wife gave it some of its first gifts of portraits and furniture.

 White House Historical Association

 When Jacqueline Kennedy began to restore the White House in 1961, she enlisted David Finley in her cause.
 Together, they created the White House Historical Association which in 1962 published The White House, An Historic Guide, an immediate best-seller and has been republished ever since and has raised millions of dollars for the White House.
 David and Margaret Finley presented one of the first pieces of fine antique furniture to the White House, an example soon followed by many other prominent Americans.
 When Finley resigned as chairman on the U.S. Commission of Fine Arts in 1963, Mrs. Kennedy made him promise never to resign from the Association, which he led as chairman until his death in 1977.

-Career Summary

-In over 60 years in official Washington, David Finley mastered the Capital's twin arts of the political process and social life.
-Quiet and soft-spoken with old fashioned Southern courtesy, he had a core of iron and was brilliantly successful in persuading others for the public good.
-As J. Carter Brown, one of Finley's successors at the National Gallery of Art and the Commission of Fine Arts and himself an expert in the field, once put it, “If anyone ever knew how things get done in Washington, it was David Finley.”